-Complaint investigations responsibilities for LSL are detailed in the firm's signed quality agreement with their client the second seco
+Complaint investigations responsibilities for LSL are detailed in the firm's signed quality agreement with their client and complaints due to "missing, overage or damaged product, late delivery etc."

 Handling of product complaints is performed per procedure number SOP 4001 Handling of Product Complaints.
 The procedure describes the process for evaluating and investigating the complaints.
 Additionally all complaints are tracked and trends are reviewed periodically.
 All observed trends are investigated with CAPAs being initiated when determined to be appropriate.